 Summary of scientific research

-With more than 30 years of experience working for the economic, social and institutional development of Latin America and the Caribbean at the Inter-American Development Bank (IDB), Gustavo Beliz has become one of the regional leaders in innovation for inclusive growth.
-He served as the Director of the Institute for the Integration of Latin America and the Caribbean (INTAL) at IDB, an institution where he worked for 15 years.
+With more than 15 years of experience working for the economic, social and institutional development of Latin America and the Caribbean at the Inter-American Development Bank (IDB), Gustavo Beliz has become one of the regional leaders in innovation for inclusive growth.
+There, he also served as the Director of the Institute for the Integration of Latin America and the Caribbean (INTAL).
 He has devoted his life to public service, serving on three occasions as Minister in the National Cabinet of Argentina (Interior and Justice, Security and Human Rights; and Secretary of Strategic Affairs, with ministerial range) and once as Secretary of the President of the Nation (Public Management, and Strategic Affairs) in three different national governments.
-He has also published 22 books and given over 400 keynote lectures around the world on development, on topics ranging from the 4.0 Economy to social inequality and global environmental challenges.

 Currently, he is Governor of Argentina in the Board of Governors of the IDB, the World Bank, the Development Bank of Latin America (CAF), FONPLATA, the Central American Bank for Economic Integration, FIDA, and the African Development Bank.He has designed, directed and evaluated loan and technical cooperation projects, as well as advised governments in more than 90% of the IDB's borrowing countries, having multiplied the citizen security portfolio by six after leading that team for 5 years.
 As head of INTAL-BID, he developed an innovative agenda that connects new technologies, fair trade, physical infrastructure, education and regional integration, where he shows the positive synergies that smart policies can establish between the public and private sectors to strengthen social inclusion, sustainable growth and empowerment of women.